otrv4/otrv4/otrv4.md

 To begin an offline conversation, a prekey message is published to an untrusted server and this action is seen as the start of a non-interactive DAKE.
-Then, the prekey message is retrieved by the party attempting to send a message to the publisher.
+The prekey message is retrieved by the party attempting to send a message to the publisher.
 A reply called the non-interactive auth message is created with the prekey and sent.
 This completes the DAKE.

 The offline DAKE is based on the XZDH protocol [\[1\]](#references).
 Like the interactive DAKE, it also uses a SNIZKPK for authentication (Auth).